Sarsılmaz Arms

 Sarsılmaz Silah Sanayi A.Ş. (lit.
-'Unshakable Arms Industries'), or Sars for short, is a privately owned small arms manufacturer based in Düzce, Turkey.
+'Unshakable Arms Industries'), commonly referred to as Sar or Sars by English speakers, is a privately owned small arms manufacturer based in Düzce, Turkey.
 The company was founded in 1880 in the Ottoman Empire, and is the largest small arms manufacturer in Turkey.

 Sarsilmaz is the official pistol supplier and producer of many of the small arms for the Turkish National Police and the Turkish Armed Forces, and exports firearms to 78 countries.
 In addition to their small arms manufacturing, Sarsilmaz entered the aviation components industry under the name TR Mekatronik in 2013, and has become one of the largest subcontractors in the sector.

 Sarsilmaz firearms were formerly imported into the United States by E.A.A.
 In 2018 Sarsilmaz founded SAR USA to be the exclusive importer and distributor for Sarsilmaz firearms into the United States.